 - vanilla

 No substitutions have been tested.
 However, grass fed butter should work in place of the shortening.
-I like using shortening because it bakes similarly to butter but is Paleo and Vegan friendly (inexpensive too).
+I like using shortening because it bakes similarly to butter but is paleo and vegan friendly (inexpensive too).

 If you are looking for an egg free sugar cookie recipe, check out my Tigernut Flour Sugar Cookies.